hyperledger-archives/indy-sdk/docs/configuration.md

 #### Error Handling

 Every Libindy API function returns an error code that indicates result status of function execution.
-Some of errors occur in only one specific case but some are common for different functions.
+Some errors occur in only one specific case but some are common for different functions.
-Libindy provides `indy_get_current_error` function which allows getting of details for last occurred error in additional to an error code.
+Libindy provides `indy_get_current_error` function which allows getting of details for last occurred error in addition to an error code.

 This function should be called in two places to handle both cases of error occurrence:
 1) synchronous  - in the same application thread